mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-16-delaunay-algorithm-impasse.md

 </svg>

 And this is where I hit an impasse.
 On this diagram, we can see the point we are adding to the triangulation.
-The triangle East of it must be recomputed to avoid creating the issue we observe, but its circumcircle, while coming close to our point, does not contain it.
-In other words, the algorithm concludes that this section of the triangulation is fine.
+The triangle West of it must be recomputed to avoid creating the issue we observe, but its circumcircle, while coming close to our point, does not contain it.
+In other words, the algorithm concludes that this section of the triangulation is fine - when it is not.

 ## Parting thoughts